aws/common-io-basic/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This library is licensed under the MIT License.
+See [LICENSE](LICENSE.md) for the license body.